curl/everything-curl/libcurl-http-responses.md

 Every HTTP response starts off with a single line that contains the HTTP response code.
 It is a three digit number that contains the server's idea of the status for the request.
-The numbers are detailed in the HTTP standard specifications but they are divided into ranges that basically work like this:
+The numbers are detailed in the HTTP standard specifications but they are divided into ranges that work like this:

 | Code | Meaning                               |
 |------|---------------------------------------|